JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 # Build Confiuration

-In this setion you will set the default variables used to compile various elements in the remainder of the setup process.
+In this section you will set the default variables used to compile various elements in the remainder of the setup process.
 There will be a detailed review of each item listed in `Versions.ini`, but for now, we will only be looking at a few key parameters.

 !!! note
     At present, setting the configuration variables is a manual process to a degree.
 In future releases this will be a more elegant solution.